-Subdivision 12 of Section 115A.1415 requires PaintCare to submit an annual report that includes, in relevant part:
+Section 22a-904a(h) requires that PaintCare submit an annual report that includes, in relevant part:

-(1) A description of the methods used to collect, transport, and process architectural paint in all regions of the state.
+(1) A description of the methods used to collect, transport and process postconsumer paint in this state;

 A. DROP-OFF SITES AND SERVICES

 The overall goal of the program is to increase recycling opportunities for households, businesses, and others with leftover paint.
 All suitable locations were invited to participate as paint drop-off sites, provided they meet the program's operational requirements.
 PaintCare partners with paint retailers, hardware stores, lumber centers, material reuse stores, household hazardous waste programs, solid waste facilities (e.g., transfer stations, recycling centers, landfills), and other site types to serve as paint drop-off sites.